Who Deserves to Be Remembered? Formosa, Slave Cemeteries, and Louisiana’s War on Black Burial Grounds

 July 8, 2024

 The 4th of July has always represented many things to many people.
-As we celebrated, reflecting on the holiday’s history and its evolving significance in our nation was important.
+This year’s 4th of July reflection highlighted the importance of considering the holiday’s history and its evolving significance in our nation.
 Holidays like this have developed multiple meanings, from American liberation to slavery liberation.
-In addition to the historical and cultural implications, these celebrations also presented a […]
+In addition to the historical and cultural implications, these […]

 UPDATE: Mandatory Evacuation Lifted in Chemical Release and Fire Reported at Garyville Petroleum Refinery